cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/do-not-decrypt.md

 **This walkthrough covers how to:**

 - Build a `Do not inspect` policy using Cloudflare's list of certificate pinned resources
-- Configure that policies precedence in your Gateway configuration
+- Configure that policy's precedence in your Gateway configuration

 **Time to complete:**